Cultural Affairs Office

 Poet Laureate Press Release Third Photo

-Dr. Robin Davidson, Houston's 2015-2017 Poet Laureate, reading "To Speak of Rivers, after Langston Hughes" for Mayor Turner (Photo credit: Tony Davidson), Sept 10, 2016
+Dr. Robin Davidson, Houston's 2015-2017 Poet Laureate, reading "To Speak of Rivers, after Langston Hughes" for The Mayor (Photo credit: Tony Davidson), Sept 10, 2016

 The Houston Poet Laureate Selection Committee, a diverse group of poets, scholars, literary experts, and community representatives, will assist in the selection process.
 The group includes all poets laureate emeritus Gwen Zepeda, Dr. Robin Davidson, Deborah "D.E.E.P."
 Mouton, and Leslie Contreras Schwartz; Radu Barbuceanu of Visit Houston; Dr. Ginger Ko of Sam Houston State University; Jennifer Julian of Texas Southern University; Roderick Robinson of Public Poetry; and Harrison Guy of the Fifth Ward Cultural District.
-Non-voting members include Monique Mogilka of the Mayor's Office of Cultural Affairs (MOCA) and Carmen Abrego of the Houston Public Library (HPL).
+Non-voting members include Monique Mogilka of The Mayor's Office of Cultural Affairs (MOCA) and Carmen Abrego of the Houston Public Library (HPL).

 The deadline to apply is midnight on February 25, 2021.
 Submissions are welcome from poets, authors, writers, and spoken word artists.